amieldelatorre/spotilistcli/README.md

 SPOTIFY_REDIRECT_URI=http://localhost:3000/callback
 ```

-OR, once the executable has been downloaded or the project has been setup with the requirements installed, you can run `spotilist configure` to create the `.env` file interactively.
+OR, once the executable has been downloaded or the project has been setup with the requirements installed, you can run `spotilistcli configure` to create the `.env` file interactively.

 ## Downloading the executable
 The latest executables can be found here: https://github.com/amieldelatorre/spotilistcli/releases/latest